Combination

 An alternative to a conventional flat tappet cam is a roller cam.
 This largely eliminates the chances of lobe wiping.
 There are some downsides, however.
 First and foremost is pricing.
 The cost can be four times that of a flat tappet cam set up.

 I really like the performance of my roller which has 210 degs of duration at 0.050".
-It has almost the same torque off idle as the stocker and allows much more flow at higher rpm than the flat tappet lobe designs which don't provide nearly as much "area under the curve".
+It has almost the same torque off idle as the stocker and allows much more flow at higher rpm than the flat tappet lobe designs which don't provide as much "area under the curve".
 Roller cam lobes are much more square (less peaked) than flat tappet lobes and the valves stay open more for a given duration due to the rapid opening and closing of the valve.

 Due to the hydraulic roller lifter, spring tension, weight of the lifter, etc., rpm is limited to 5800-6000.